yergozhin/PasswordManager/README.md

 Choose option (3) in the main menu to exit the program.

-## Features
+## Functionalities

-The password manager provides the following features:
+The password manager provides the following functionalities:

 - **Create Passwords:** Users can create passwords for specific files.
 - **Generate Passwords:** Users can generate random passwords for different files.